purarue/HPI-personal/README.md

 Requires `python3.7+`

-To install, follow the instructions [here](https://github.com/seanbreckenridge/HPI#install)
+To install, first follow the instructions [on my HPI repo](https://github.com/seanbreckenridge/HPI#install)

 Then install this as editable: